cherenkevich/juno.sh/_posts/2017-09-01-ssl-self-signed-cert.markdown

 chmod 444 jupyter/certs/ssl.cert.pem
 ```

+{:refdef: .notice}
+<i class="fa fa-info-circle fa-2x" aria-hidden="true" style="color: #CCCCCC; vertical-align: middle;"></i><span style="display:inline-block; width: 8px;"></span> <span>Certificates with validity period of more than 825 days will not be trusted on iOS 13 and above — see [new security requirements](https://support.apple.com/en-us/HT210176){:target="_blank"}.</span>
+{: refdef}

 ### Install CA certificate on your iOS device

 Install the **CA certificate** on your device (the one located at `ca/certs/ca.cert.pem`).
-You can e-mail it to yourself, share it via AirDrop or Dropbox — as soon as you open it on your iOS device you will see installation popup.
+You can e-mail it to yourself, share it via AirDrop or Dropbox — when you receive it, you will get an alert on your device saying that a new profile has been downloaded.
+Now go to Settings > Profile Downloaded (should appear at the top of the list), and install the certificate.

 ![iOS certificate installation](/assets/img/install_cert_s.png)
 {: style="text-align: center;"}

 ### Enable full trust for installed certificate

-As of iOS 10.3 [you must manually turn on trust](https://support.apple.com/en-gb/HT204477){:target="_blank"} for SSL when you install a certificate.
+You must also [enable full trust](https://support.apple.com/en-gb/HT204477){:target="_blank"} for your certificate.
 In order to turn on SSL trust for CA certificate, go to Settings > General > About > Certificate Trust Settings.
 Under "Enable full trust for root certificates", turn on trust for the certificate.

 ![iOS certificate installation](/assets/img/enable_cert_s.png)
 {: style="text-align: center;"}